 Notable Objects: Many Star Clusters, Nebulae

-Scorpius’ proximity to the Milky Way means the constellation is home to many deep-sky objects (DSOs), including a number of beautiful star clusters, four of which are Messier objects, namely:
+Scorpius’ proximity to the Milky Way means the constellation is home to many deep-sky objects (DSOs) worth viewing through your telescope.
+These include a number of beautiful star clusters, four of which are Messier objects, namely:

 – M4 (NGC 6121) is a globular cluster that is 75 light years across, situated about 7,200 light years distant, and shines with an apparent visual magnitude of 5.9.
 It is 12.2 billion years old, and contains over 20,000 stars, including more than 43 variable stars.